amrkhalid-star902/volcano_3d_rendering_system/README.md

 number of indirect look-ups for the compression should be limited.
 Then, decompression should be fast and easytoimplementin hardwareto keepthe pipelinelatency short.

 #### ETC1 Compressed Texture Image Formats
 The compression technique used in this project is called Ericsson Texture Comperssion.
+The texture is described as a number of 4×4 pixel blocks.
+If the texture (or a particular mip-level) is smaller than 4 pixels in any dimension (such as a 2×2 or a 8×1 texture), the texture is found in the upper left part of the block(s), and the rest of the pixels are not used.
+For instance, a texture of size 4×2 will be placed in the upper half of a 4×4 block, and the lower half of the pixels in the block will not be accessed.